datasaur-ai/robosaur/readme.md

    }
    ```

-   Both `azureConnectionString` and `containerName` are required.
+   Both `connectionString` and `containerName` are required.

-   You can obtain your `azureConnectionString` by copying one of the connection strings from your Azure Storage Account.
+   You can obtain your `connectionString` by copying one of the connection strings from your Azure Storage Account.

    The `containerName` is where you would upload your projects, inside a `projects` folder.